gyrogovernance/science/docs/CommonGovernanceModel.md

 ## 1. Introduction

-The Common Governance Model (CGM) is a Hilbert-style formal deductive system [9] founded on the axiom "The Source is Common."
-Subsequent logic derives through recursive state transitions formalized mathematically by gyrogroup operations [5,6], and followed by theorems interpreted in physical geometry to yield testable predictions.
-This machinery axiomatizes three-dimensional space with six degrees of freedom as logical necessity [Theorem] and derives quantitative alignment metrics for information systems.
+The Common Governance Model (CGM) is a Hilbert-style formal deductive system [9] founded on the foundational assumption "The Source is Common."
+Subsequent logic derives through recursive state transitions formalized mathematically by gyrogroup operations [5,6], and followed by lemmas interpreted in physical geometry to yield testable predictions.
+This machinery axiomatizes three-dimensional space with six degrees of freedom as logical necessity [Lemma] and derives quantitative alignment metrics for information systems.
 Time emerges as the sequential ordering of these recursive operations, encoded by gyration's memory of operation order.
 The term "Governance" denotes coherent coordination under shared constraints in both physical and informational systems.

-Physical conservation and informational coherence share the same formal structure because both emerge from operational closure under the modal axioms.
+Physical conservation and informational coherence share the same formal structure because both emerge from operational closure under the foundational assumption and lemmas.
 The gyrogroup constraints that generate physical principles (conservation, dimensionality, time ordering) identically generate alignment metrics (traceability, variety, accountability).
 Sections 4-5 develop the physical interpretation, Section 6 develops the informational interpretation.

 > Building on the tradition established by Noether's derivation of conservation principles from symmetry (1918) [2], Kolmogorov's axiomatization of probability theory (1933) [3], and Wightman's axiomatic quantum field theory (1950s) [4], CGM extends the program to fundamental spacetime structure itself.
 Examples of derived predictions include the quantum gravity invariant Q_G = 4π (representing the complete solid angle for coherent observation), a quantitative estimate of the fine-structure constant matching experimental precision to 0.043 parts per billion, neutrino mass scale, and a hierarchy of energy scales consistent with observed physics.
 As a self-contained axiomatization of physics from a single foundational principle, CGM advances toward resolving Hilbert's sixth problem [1]: rigorous and satisfactory logical investigation of the axioms of mathematical physics.